Family Roles in Addiction & the Importance of Family Support in Recovery

-The disease of addiction throws the family ecosystem out of balance, and spouses, children, and other loved ones are often the unintended victims of a person’s addiction.
-On the other hand, families can make a huge difference in the recovery of their loved one.
-Here you’ll learn why addiction is often called a family disease and how you can support your loved one’s recovery.
+The disease of addiction throws the family ecosystem out of balance.
+Spouses, children, and other loved ones are often the unintended victims of a person’s addiction and can fall into certain family roles of addiction.
+On the other hand, families can make a huge difference in their loved one’s recovery.
+Here you’ll learn why addiction is often called a family disease and how you can support your loved one in their recovery.

 Family can be defined in many ways.
 When we talk about family, we don’t always mean the traditional nuclear family (mother, father, children).

 Family can include the extended family (grandparents, cousins, aunts and uncles, etc.) It can also include individuals who are not biological family members but chosen family, e.g., godparents or close friends that serve as chosen family (sometimes called “fictive kin”).1

 Essentially, family includes those who have consistent emotional involvement in a person’s life.
 While families are usually connected by blood, they are almost always connected by strong emotional ties.
 In deciding who should be involved in family therapy, a counselor or therapist will often ask the client who is most important to them and who they consider family.
 Those people may then be invited to take part in family therapy sessions..1

 Addiction is a pervasive disease.
 Its impact expends to all the people who love the individual with the SUD.2 According to the American Society of Addiction Medicine (ASAM), addiction is even transmitted between families.
 For example, women married to women with addiction problems are more likely to become addicted themselves.
 Spouses who separate from addicted partners are more likely to reduce their own substance use.3

 Effects of Addiction on Family Life